-- (1) No rezoning may be adopted until public hearings have been held on the matter by the Commission and by the City Council. - (2) A notice of the lime, date, place and purpose of the hearings shall be published in a newspaper of general circulation in the City at least 15 days prior to the date of the first hearing and at least 15 days prior to the date of any subsequent hearing. - (3) A similar notice shall be mailed by certified mail in accordance with Table 1 above.
-The Planning & Zoning Department shall be responsible for placing and mailing such notices.
-For the purpose of giving mailed notice, the Director shall require the applicant to furnish the names and addresses of all owners within a 100-foot radius of the property excluding right-of-way and alleys, as recorded in the county assessor's office.
-The Director shall make a copy of the notice and list of the owners and addresses to which the notice was sent as part of the record of the proceedings.
+- (1) No rezoning may be adopted until public hearings have been held on the matter by the Planning Commission and by the Council. - (2) A notice of the lime, date, place and purpose of the hearings shall be published in a newspaper of general circulation in the City at least 15 days prior to the date of the first hearing and at least 15 days prior to the date of any subsequent hearing. - (3) A similar notice shall be mailed by certified mail in accordance with Table 1 above.
+The Planning Officer shall be responsible for placing and mailing such notices.
+For the purpose of giving mailed notice, the Planning Officer shall require the applicant to furnish the names and addresses of all owners within a 100-foot radius of the property excluding right-of-way and alleys, as recorded in the county assessor's office.
+The Planning Officer shall make a copy of the notice and list of the owners and addresses to which the notice was sent as part of the record of the proceedings.
 The failure to receive notice by individual property owners shall not invalidate the proceedings.

-(D) Hearing and recommendation by the Commission.
-A rezone not initiated by the Commission shall be referred to the Commission for study and public hearing.
-In its deliberations on the matter, the Commission shall consider oral or written statements from the applicant, the public, City staff, and its own members.
-The application may not be postponed for more than two meetings in succession.
-The Commission shall notify the City Council, in writing, of its recommendation.
+- (D) Hearing and recommendation by Planning Commission.
+A rezone not initiated by the Planning Commission shall be referred to the Planning Commission for study and public hearing.
+In its deliberations on the matter, the Commission shall consider oral or written statements from the applicant, the public, City staff and its own members.
+The application may not be postponed more than two meetings in succession.
+The Planning Commission shall notify the Council, in writing, of its recommendation. - (E) Hearing and decision by Council.
+The Council may, at its next regular meeting after receipt of the report and recommendation of the Planning Commission, set a date for a public hearing on the rezoning request or, by majority vote of all members of the Council, act to deny the Planning Commission's recommendation for rezoning and thereby retain current zoning.
+A rezone which has been recommended for denial by the Planning Commission shall not be reviewed by the Council except upon written request by the applicant.
+During the scheduled public hearing on the matter, the Council may approve or disapprove the request for rezoning by ordinance, or postpone the request.
+The application may not be postponed more than two meetings.
+If approved, the Planning Officer shall revise the official zoning map accordingly.
+A vote of a majority of all members of the Council shall be required to reverse the recommendation of the Planning Commission. - (F) Protests.
+If there is a written protest against a change in the zoning classification of a parcel of land, signed by the owners of 20% or more of the area of lots included in the proposed change, or of those within a distance of a 100-foot radius, the change shall not be approved except upon the affirmative vote of a majority of all of the members of the Council.

-- (E) Hearing and decision by City Council.
-The City Council may, at its next regular meeting after receipt of the report and recommendation of the Commission, set a date for a public hearing on the rezoning request or, by a majority vote of all members of the City Council, act to deny the Commission's recommendation for rezoning and thereby retain current zoning.
-A rezone which has been recommended for denial by the Commission shall not be reviewed by the City Council except upon written request by the applicant.
-During the scheduled public hearing on the matter, the City Council may approve or disapprove the request for rezoning by ordinance, or postpone the request.
-The application may not be postponed for more than two meetings.
-If approved, the Director shall revise the official zoning map accordingly.
-A majority vote of the City Council shall be required to reverse the recommendation of the Commission. - (F) Protests.
-If there is a written protest against a change in the zoning classification of a parcel of land, signed by the owners of 20% or more of the area of lots included in the proposed change, or of those within a distance of a 100-foot radius, the change shall not be approved except upon the majority vote of the members of the City Council. - (G) Resubmittal of application.
-Application for a zoning district change which has been rejected by the Commission and/or City Council for a parcel of land shall not be resubmitted or reconsidered for a period of one year after it has been acted upon at a public hearing of the Commission, except that application may be made for a different zoning district change on the same parcel of land six months after a previous action has been taken; provided that such application for a different zoning district change shall be permitted only on payment of a double fee.
+(G) Resubmittal of application.
+Application for a zoning district change which has been rejected by the Planning Commission and/or City Council for a parcel of land shall not be resubmitted or reconsidered for a period of one year after it has been acted upon at a public hearing of the Planning Commission, except that application may be made for a different zoning district change on the same parcel of land six months after a previous action has been taken; provided that such application for a different zoning district change shall be permitted only on payment of a double fee.
+(1988 Code, § 9-10-35)